kennethy/rust-lang/ch3.common-concepts/README.md

 ## 3.3.
 Functions

-Rust doesn't care wher eyou define your functions, only that they are defined somewhere.
+Rust doesn't care where you define your functions, only that they are defined somewhere.

 ```rust
 fn foo() {